1992–93 FC Basel season: Swiss Cup

-Basel entered the Swiss Cup in the second round.
+Basel entered the 1992–93 Swiss Cup in the second round.
 Here they were drawn away from home against lower-tier local team FC Baudepartement Basel.
-André Sitek scored a hat-trick between the 12th and the 31st minute as Basel won 6–0.
-In the third round they were drawn at home to local rivals Old Boys and this was won 4–0.
-Basel were drawn away against lower-tier SC Young Fellows Juventus in the third round and this was won 3–0.
-In the round of 16 they were again drawn at home, also against a lower-tier team, FC Savièse.
-All four games were won without the team conceding a single goal.
+André Sitek scored a hat-trick between the 12th and the 31st minute as Basel won 6–0 to advance to the next round.
+In the third round FCB were drawn at home to local rivals Old Boys and this was won 4–0.
+Basel were drawn away against lower-tier SC Young Fellows Juventus in the fourth round and this was won 3–0.
+In the fifth round FCB were again drawn at home, also against a lower-tier team, FC Savièse.
+All four of these games had been won without the team conceding a single goal.
 However, in the quarterfinals Basel played at home against higher-tier Xamax.
 Because this match ended with a 2–3 defeat they were eliminated from the competition.
 Xamax were defeated in the semi-final by Lugano, who went on to win the final 4–1 against Grasshopper Club.